 Bringing Your Dog to Work

 We have an open door policy at our office!
 The dogs run free, and use their Endura Flap to access a fenced in backyard.
 We have anywhere from 1-5+ dogs here at a time, depending on the time and the day!
 On most days, you can find Loki, Mikey and Thanos sleeping in one of their 4 dog bed options.
 Loki and Thanos are usually sharing a bed, even if the other beds are all open.
 The dogs work hard greeting people, (not)begging for food, playing, sleeping and modelling for our website and marketing needs.
 Posing for the camera is a skill that they do not need to posses to get hired here, as we will provide training on site to make sure they reach their full potential.
 We’ve had a lot of special furry members of our staff pass through our office, and look forward to many more!
-It’s no accident that our web developer and affiliate marketing consultant both are dog lovers.
+It’s no accident that our web developer, digital marketing agency and affiliate marketing consultant are all dog lovers.

 With More Dogs, Come More Responsibility: